 The 7 Rules Every Parent Volunteer Should Know

-How to fulfill your obligations without sacrificing your sanity, job or life.
+How to fulfill your obligations without sacrificing your sanity.

 I have three children in three different stages — elementary, middle and high school.
 That means our family receives volunteering requests from three schools, three Parent Teacher Associations (PTAs), three swim teams, two drama clubs, one dance studio, one scouting troop, one neighborhood association, one youth sports organization and one house of worship.